 Behavior modification investigates why your dog reacts the way he does, as well as what triggers his response.
 When we know what is triggering your dog to react and why, we can intervene and address the underlying cause.

 How do I know whether my dog needs obedience training or behavior modification?

 If you’re interested in training your dog to perform cues like Stay, Come, Heel, etc., then obedience training will help you reach your goals.
 Behavior modification addresses issues like fearfulness or aggression.
 R+K9 can help whether your dog needs obedience training, behavior modification, or both!

 Behavior modification begins with an initial two hour meeting to evaluate your situation, assess your dog's issues, and discuss your training goals.
 It's a deep dive into your dog's background and behavior.
 The evaluation includes a comprehensive follow-up report with your dog's customized training and behavior modification recommendations.

 Will you come to my house?

-We can meet with you at our facility or at your home for an additional fee.
-In-home behavior modification will be available within 15 miles of our Winchester facility (we don't have an address yet).
-At our trainer’s discretion, we may make exceptions due to extenuating circumstances and travel up to 25 miles for an additional fee of $1.50 per mile after the first 15 miles (each way).
+We can meet with you at our facility or at your home for an additional fee of $50 per evaluation or working session.
+In-home behavior modification will be available within 5 miles of our Winchester facility at 2637 Papermill Road (behind Anderson Roofing).
+At our trainer’s discretion, we may make exceptions due to extenuating circumstances and travel up to 25 miles for an additional travel fee of $1.50 per mile after the first 15 miles (each way).